 Executive Director Mike Reilly referred the Board to his written report, distributed prior to the meeting.
 He also noted that the Staff Report now has a different format aligned with the current strategic plan, and asked the Board submit any feedback to Board Liaison Michael Sisson.

 The Board recessed for the day at 4:58 p.m.
-Eastern Standard Time on January 29, 2016
+Eastern Standard Time on January 29, 2016.

 January 30, 2016